drysius/lggs/README.md

 ## Loggings

-Loggings is a logging system for your Node.js applications, with loggings it is possible to standardize logs in a more professional and simple way, loggings has an integrated color system with practical use, currently a total of 0 dependencies.
+Loggings is a high-performance, structured logging system for your Node.js and Browser applications.
+It offers a flexible plugin system, deep configuration merging, custom formatting kits (including gradients and nested styles), and zero external dependencies.

 ### Installation